MicrosoftDocs/azure-docs/articles/mobile-services-html-how-to-use-client-library.md

 > [AZURE.NOTE] For a Windows Store app written in JavaScript/HTML, you just need to add the **WindowsAzure.MobileServices.WinJS** NuGet package to your project.
 >
-> For a Cordova app, add the [Mobile Services plugin](https://github.com/Azure/azure-mobile-services-cordova) to your project instead of the script reference.
+> For a PhoneGap or Cordova app, add the [Mobile Services plugin](https://github.com/Azure/azure-mobile-services-cordova) to your project instead of the script reference.
+This plugin supports [push notifications](#push-notifications).

 In the editor, open or create a JavaScript file, and add the following code that defines the `MobileServiceClient` variable, and supply the application URL and application key from the mobile service in the `MobileServiceClient` constructor, in that order.